the-road-to-learn-react/the-road-to-react/manuscript/react-modern/jsx.md

 ## React JSX

 Recall that I mentioned the returned output of the App component resembles HTML.
-This output is called JSX, which mixes HTML and JavaScript.
+This output is called JSX (JavaScript XML), which mixes HTML and JavaScript.
 Let's see how this works for displaying the variable:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~